Kinesiology Advising FAQ (University Park)

 - What courses can I use for Supporting Courses in Movement Science?

 Supporting courses are meant to help students acquire knowledge of an application domain (i.e., the environment in which you eventually hope to work) and to help students develop supplemental knowledge and competencies related to your option.
 Students in KINES/MOVSC are required to take 9 credits in Supporting Courses.
 A list of approved Supporting Courses can be found here.
-Additional courses may be possible in consultation with your advisor.
+Additional courses may be possible in consultation with your adviser.

 - How can I enroll in more than 19 credits in a semester?